Farmhouse Style Fall Candy Buffet

 I did the same technique for drawing and cutting when using the chevron print.
 The result was a good match of the designs on each lid.

-Making a center for the candy buffet
+How to make a centerpiece for the fall candy buffet

 Cut the top section as shown in the above photo.
 Making slits along the edge allows the paper to lay flat and be glued to the inside top of the can.